 What does normal cat poop look like?

 It’s usually very noticeable when something is wrong with your cat’s poop.
-Healthy cat poop will appear dark brown in color and not too hard or too soft.
+Healthy cat poop, as seen in the image below, will appear sausage-shaped, dark brown, and firm yet pliable.

 Irregularities to look out for